m-onz/m-onz-mapper/README.md

 ## status

-Currently in auseful state for an upcoming projection mapping installation.
+Currently in a useful state for an upcoming projection mapping installation.
 This installation will be installed for the first two [fakedac~ events](https://fakedac.net/) that I am running.
 I will be suspending 22 1.2 metre strips of wood vertically, painted white from a goal post frame and using a 3700 Lumen projector and raspberry pi to run this software.

 ## processing compatibility